kobare/techietuts2022/_posts/ror/2022-01-04-ruby-on-rails-database-environment-variables.markdown

 {% endhighlight %}

 <br>
 With the these steps you are done setting up the environment variables for your database.
-Now if you open the rails console and enter this ENV['MYSQL_USERNAME'], it should output the content of that variable
+Now if you open the rails console and enter this ENV['MYSQL_USERNAME'], it should output the content of that variable:

 {% highlight rails-console %}